 - Don’t answer everything immediately.
 Some requests aren’t as important as others.
 You just don’t need to be killing yourself to get back with everyone immediately.
 Emails, phone calls, etc. that aren’t required ASAP can be flagged (or set a reminder!) and left for that time in your day that you respond to correspondence.

 - Back away from your cell phone!
 You need time at home when you’re unplugged.
 Family dinners, adventurous outings, movies, etc. Give your full attention to the gathering of people you’re around.
 Put your cell phone away and immerse yourself in the activity you chose to be a part of.

-Yes, these solutions all feel very common sense, but in today’s society with 1,500 blog entries being created, 98,000 tweets shared on Twitter, 160 million emails being sent, and 600 videos uploaded to YouTube every 60 seconds, it can be hard to put these suggestions in practice.
+Yes, these solutions all feel common sense, but in today’s society with 1,500 blog entries being created, 98,000 tweets shared on Twitter, 160 million emails being sent, and 600 videos uploaded to YouTube every 60 seconds, it can be hard to put these suggestions into practice.
 Be mindful of your stress levels and set some goals and boundaries for yourself.